etShaw-zh/zotracer/README.md

 ## Quick Start

+1. Download the plugin from [ZoTracer](https://github.com/etShaw-zh/zotracer/releases)
-1. Install the plugin through Zotero's Add-on Manager
+2. Install the plugin through Zotero's Add-on Manager
-2. Your research activities will be automatically tracked
+3. Your research activities will be automatically tracked
-3. Access activity logs through the plugin's interface (coming soon)
+4. Access activity logs through the plugin's interface
-4. Analyze your research patterns and optimize your workflow (coming soon)
+5. Analyze your research patterns and optimize your workflow (coming soon)

 ## Disclaimer